Multiscale Approximation as a Bias-Reducing Strategy with Applications to Manifold-Valued Functions: The multiscale approximation and the bias-variance tradeoff

+While the multiscale scheme itself is standard, the goal here is to quantify its effect on the bias component of the error via a normalized diagnostic.
 We focus on the effect of multiscale approximation on the bias component in the MSE.
+In general, multiscale error correction behaves like residual refinement which increases effective approximation order for smooth functions, hence bias decreases faster.
 To enable comparison of the bias across different approximation operators without being affected by their varying MSE values, we suggest the bias ratio: